 Parking and entry

-Taking a quick 40-minute drive from Woodinville into downtown Issaquah (many restaurants open with outdoor seating, by the way), we parked near the Issaquah Salmon hatchery (free 2-hour street parking available on all sides of the facility).
-The entrance, cornered off by large orange cones and plastic netting, gives the appearance that the facility was under construction, but it’s open.
+Taking a quick 40-minute drive from Woodinville into downtown Issaquah, we parked near the Issaquah Salmon hatchery (free 2-hour street parking available on all sides of the facility).

-Volunteers greeted us at a covered table equipped with brochures and a tour sign-up sheet.
+Volunteers greeted us at the entrance.
 Walk-up tours are welcome, but reserve a time online for guaranteed access.
-Tours are limited to groups of five and last roughly 40 minutes.
+Tours last roughly 40 minutes.

-Our guide introduced himself and asked us to wear our masks the entire time we were with him.
-He started our walk at a pair of salmon statues where we learned about the differences between male and female salmon.
-“The boys have a hooklike mouth!” observed my oldest, Nikhil.
+We started our walk at a pair of salmon statues where we learned about the differences between male and female salmon.
+“The boys have a hook-like mouth!” observed my oldest, Nikhil.

-We moved on to an indoor exhibit, blocked off by caution tape.
-We weren’t able to enter fully, but saw some of the exhibit from the door.
-Our guide then led us to a bridge over Issaquah Creek, where we could see dozens of male and female salmon swimming upstream.
+We moved on to an indoor exhibit, where we saw salmon fry and learned a little more about the spawning process.
+We walked to a bridge over Issaquah Creek, where we could see dozens of male and female salmon swimming upstream.
 Some females stopped to wag their tails, clearing an area for nesting.
 With a swish and a swoosh we saw males fighting with each other in hopes of fertilizing the eggs of the female.

 “Mom!
 There’s a dead fish, too!”
 Simon said.
 Our guide explained to us that after spawning, the salmon die, lying on the banks of streams and rivers.
 The dead salmon are then eaten by forest animals like beavers, birds and otters, completing an ecological life cycle.
 Surviving salmon continue swimming upstream to the ladders of the hatchery, our next stop.